React-Automation-Studio/React-Automation-Studio-Demo-Archiver/README.md

 Note: It is not intended to use this repository for production purposes.
 The containers currently run on network mode host and therefore may clash with another instance of the archiver or mysql.

+The archiver client is currently still in development on the archiverViewer branch of <a href="https://github.com/wduckitt/React-Automation-Studio">React-Automation-Studio</a>.